Classy bedroom with neutral tones, elegant headboard and timeless decor

 source

-A white bedroom is one of those ideas that seems straightforward until you actually try to do it well, and then you realize how many decisions are involved.
-Which white?
-How do you keep it from feeling sterile?
-The answer is almost always layering — white linen over white cotton over a textured white quilt, curtains in a slightly warmer white tone, a rug that brings in just enough texture to give the eye something to land on.
-When it works, a white bedroom has a cleanness and calm to it that no other approach quite matches.
-It’s the hardest simple thing to get right.
+The answer is almost always layering.
+White linen over white cotton over a textured white quilt, curtains in a slightly warmer white tone, a rug that brings in just enough texture to give the eye something to land on.
+When it works, a white bedroom has a cleanness and calm that no other approach quite matches.
+It is the hardest simple thing to get right, and exactly that difficulty is what makes getting it right so satisfying.

-The refined contemporary bedroom is where good design goes to stop trying so hard.
-Sleek furniture with clean edges, a neutral palette that doesn’t draw attention to itself, minimal decor that was chosen with actual thought rather than impulse.
 The sophistication comes from the quality of the decisions, not the quantity of the objects.
 A single well-chosen piece of art on one wall does more than a gallery spread across three.
 One beautiful lamp does more than four mediocre ones.
-It’s a room that respects your attention rather than demanding it, which over time turns out to be exactly what you want from a bedroom.
+It is a room that respects your attention rather than demanding it, which over time turns out to be exactly what you want from a bedroom.

 Similar Posts